 Always remember that you are learning a process of how to draw a rose, and no one expects you to be perfect on your first try.

-You can add now some more opened petals, the outer ones.
+Now you can add some more opened petals, the outer ones.
 You decide the shape.

-And, yes, erase the help lines and the previous petal lines that may still remain.
+And, yes, erase the helplines and the previous petal lines that may remain.

 Add the veins….and…

 …and we finally got to the stage where the real fun begins.
 From now on it is a kind of coloring-book work.

 Use an HB pencil to add a grayish tone, to shade the folds on the petals and the darker parts so the rose gets gradually three-dimensional.

 When you click to enlarge the image, you will notice how the pencil strokes have been done.
 If possible, try to follow the petal shape with the pencil strokes.